techmad220/hackerexperience-rust/README.md

 ## 🎮 What is NetHeist?

-NetHeist (formerly HackerExperience Rust) is a browser-based hacking simulation MMO where players:
+NetHeist is a browser-based hacking simulation MMO where players:
 - Hack into virtual servers and corporations
 - Develop and deploy malware
 - Engage in cyber warfare with other players